rbuurma/rise-2018/Syllabus/Rise2018Syllabus.md

 ##### October 8
 +  Evelina, 300-450
-+ Free indirect discourse and narrative monologue handout based on Cohn, *Transparent Minds*
++ Free indirect discourse and narrative monologue handout based on Cohn, *Transparent Minds* and Ferguson, "Jane Austen, Emma, and the Impact of Form"

 ##### October 10
 + Evelina, 300-450